 Table revised January 2015

-s
+340-041-8033

+The following tables in this rule are referenced in the water quality standards Toxics Substances Rule under OAR 340-041-0033 and are applicable for Clean Water Act purposes.
+Please see the Toxics Substances Rule for important information about the applicability and content of these tables.
+Click here for a PDF copy of Tables 30, 31 and 40.

+Table 30: Aquatic Life Water Quality Criteria for Toxic Pollutants.

+Table 31: Aquatic Life Water Quality Guidance Values for Toxic Pollutants.

+Table 40: Human Health Water Quality Criteria for Toxic Pollutants.

 NOTE: In January 2015, the Environmental Quality Commission adopted revisions to Table 30 that revised the aquatic life freshwater criteria for ammonia.
-Table 30 is not applicable for Clean Water Act purposes until EPA approves the revisions.
-T
+The Table 30 version accessed below reflects the revision to the ammonia criteria including several other clarifications.
+Revised Table 30 is not applicable for Clean Water Act purposes until EPA approves the revisions.
+Click here for a PDF copy of revised Table 30.

 TABLE 30: Aquatic Life Water Quality Criteria for Toxic Pollutants

-Effective April 18, 2014
+Effective XXXX

+Table not effective until EPA approval

 Aquatic Life Criteria Summary

 The concentration for each compound listed in Table 30 is a criterion not to be exceeded in waters of the state in order to protect aquatic life.
-The aquatic life criteria apply to waterbodies where the protection of fish and aquatic life are the designated uses.
+The aquatic life criteria apply to waterbodies where the protection of fish and aquatic life is a designated use.
 All values are expressed as micrograms per liter (µg/L).
 Compounds are listed in alphabetical order with the corresponding information: the Chemical Abstract Service (CAS) number, whether there is a human health criterion for the pollutant (i.e. “y”= yes, “n” = no), and the associated aquatic life freshwater and saltwater acute and chronic criteria.
 Italicized pollutants are not identified as priority pollutants by EPA.
 Dashes in the table column indicate that there is no aquatic life criterion.

 Unless otherwise noted in the table below, the acute criterion is the Criterion Maximum Concentration (CMC) applied as a one-hour average concentration, and the chronic criterion is the Criterion Continuous Concentration (CCC) applied as a 96-hour (4 days) average concentration.
-The CMC and CCC criteria should not be exceeded more than once every three years.
+The CMC and CCC criteria may not be exceeded more than once every three years.
 Footnote A, associated with eleven pesticide pollutants in Table 30, describes the exception to the frequency and duration of the toxics criteria stated in this paragraph.